sbt/website/src/reference/00-Getting-Started/01-Setup/c.md

 Installing sbt on Linux
 -----------------------

+### Install sbt with **cs setup**

+Follow [Install](https://www.scala-lang.org/download/) page, and install Scala using Coursier.
+This should install the latest stable version of `sbt`.

 ### Installing from SDKMAN

 To install both JDK and sbt, consider using [SDKMAN](https://sdkman.io/).

 @@snip [install.sh]($root$/src/includes/install.sh) {}

-This has two advantages.
+Using Coursier or SDKMAN has two advantages.

-1. It will install the official packaging by Eclipse Adoptium, as opposed to the ["mystery meat OpenJDK builds"](https://mail.openjdk.java.net/pipermail/jdk8u-dev/2019-May/009330.html).
+1. They will install the official packaging by Eclipse Adoptium, as opposed to the ["mystery meat OpenJDK builds"](https://mail.openjdk.java.net/pipermail/jdk8u-dev/2019-May/009330.html).
-2. It will install `tgz` packaging of sbt that contains all JAR files.
+2. They will install `tgz` packaging of sbt that contains all JAR files.
 (DEB and RPM packages do not to save bandwidth)

 ### Install JDK